elizabeth-poggie/elizabeth-poggie/_content/notes/18-user-interfaces.md

 }
 ```

 What would happen?
-You should see that the `gator` was still placed on the grid and it’s been slotted into a third row we have not yet defined:
+You should see that the 🐊 was still placed on the grid and it’s been slotted into a third row we have not yet defined:

 ```text
 🐱 🐶